 - How to Eat: large triangular and foldable pieces

 The New York Style pizza is the most popular pizza style.
 According to Statista the most popular pizza crust is the thin crust.

-New York-style pizza is a big, thin-crust pizza that originated from the original Neapolitan-style pizza that Italian immigrants brought to New York City in the early 1900s.
+New York-style pizza is a big, thin-crust pizza originating from the original Neapolitan-style pizza that Italian immigrants brought to New York City in the early 1900s.

-The dish had its start with the founding of Lombardi’s, America’s first pizzeria when owner Gennaro Lombardi offered extraordinarily enormous and broad pizza pies.
+The dish started with the founding of Lombardi’s, America’s first pizzeria when owner Gennaro Lombardi offered extraordinarily enormous and broad pizza.

 - Sicilian (“Sfincione,”)

 Well, if you thought the New York style was your favorite, the Sicilian pizza, also known as the Sfincione, can convince you of others.
 Unlike the typical circular-shaped pizza in the US, this pizza is thick, bready, and square-shaped.